-- Terms related to peripheral nerve injury - In general, demyelinating neuropathy terms (e.g. PT Chronic inflammatory demyelinating polyneuropathy) are excluded because there is a separate SMQ for demyelinating disorders under development. - Terms for neuropathies associated with other medical conditions, such as PT Diabetic neuropathy.
+- Terms related to peripheral nerve injury - In general, demyelinating neuropathy terms (e.g. PT Chronic inflammatory demyelinating polyneuropathy) are excluded. - Terms for neuropathies associated with other medical conditions, such as PT Diabetic neuropathy.

 NOTE: PT Paralysis flaccid, a feature of neuropathy, was excluded from Peripheral neuropathy (SMQ) through MedDRA Version 18.0, because it is an extreme and uncommon finding.
 In MedDRA Version 18.1, PT Paralysis flaccid was demoted to an LLT under PT Paralysis.
 PT Paralysis is not included in Peripheral neuropathy (SMQ).